dlr-sp/pytest-isolate-mpi/README.rst

-    Using ``venv`` is not strictly necessary, but recommended to isolate the procect dependencies from the ones of other projects.
+    Using ``venv`` is not strictly necessary, but recommended to isolate the project dependencies from the ones of other projects.
 In the ``pip`` step, the development dependencies to run the tests and generate the HTML documentation are installed as well.
 By passing the flag ``-e`` the package is installed in editable mode.
 Changes